Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Additional Illustrations

 \section{Additional Illustrations}

 \paragraph{On sensitivity to initialization}

-We have shown that \codename can be sensitive to initial zero-shot recipe generation.
-In each task we tested, armed with a suitable prompt InstructGPT could reach test set accuracy equalling or besting ChatGPT.
-However, such a prompt could not be discovered if the prompt recombination and evolution through \codename was started with initial prompts generated by InstructGPT itself.
-Fig. \ref{fig:reprompt_ChatGPT_InstructGPT} points to a likely explanation: ChatGPT can generate a wider range of useful recipes, and whether these initial recipes lead to the correct solution or not, InstructGPT can follow them and, through \codename, refine them and correct them.
-Thus, as we have shown in our experiments, with good initialization, LLMs that may appear inferior based on their zero-shot performance may end up performing just as well or better than LLMs whose zero-shot performance is more encouraging.
-It would be interesting to see if \codename can use other LLMs in initialization to perform even better, or if the humans can be put back into the loop to provide some initial recipes, or some generic instructions on how to generate them.
+We have shown that \codename can be sensitive to initial recipe generation.
+Armed with the optimal prompts discovered with ChatGPT+InstructGPT through \codename, InstructGPT can reach test accuracy equalling or besting ChatGPT on most challenging reasoning tasks.
+However, on some tasks, such prompts could not be discovered using InstructGPT itself as the initialization model~$LLM_1$.
+Figure~\ref{fig:reprompt_ChatGPT_InstructGPT} points to a likely explanation: ChatGPT can generate a wider range of useful recipes, and whether these initial recipes lead to the correct solution or not, InstructGPT can follow them and, through \codename, refine and correct them iteratively.
+Thus, as we have shown in our experiments, with a diverse pool of initial recipes, LLMs that may appear inferior based on their zero-shot performance may end up performing just as well or better than LLMs whose zero-shot performance is more encouraging.
+It would be interesting to see if \codename can use a mixture of LLMs in initialization to perform even better, or if humans can be put back into the loop to provide some initial recipes or some generic instructions on how to generate such recipes.

 \paragraph{On transferability of discovered recipes}